Structuring Credit Tenant Lease Financing: Balancing Interests of Developers, Lenders, Tenants and Investors

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide counsel with a review of using and understanding the more nuanced aspects of credit tenant lease (CTL) financing as a financing vehicle for developers and owners, structuring and documenting the transaction, and meeting the interests of developers, owners, lenders, tenants and investors.
+This CLE course will provide counsel with a review of using and understanding the more nuanced aspects of credit tenant lease (CTL) financing as a financing vehicle for developers and owners, structuring and documenting the transaction, and meeting the interests of developers, owners, lenders, tenants and investors.

 - Trends in credit tenant lease financing